 Normandeau conducts surveys and research on a wide variety of amphibian and reptile species, from the northern black racer in New Hampshire to indigo snake in Florida.
 Our experience includes call surveys for frogs and toads, active searching surveys for presence/absence of a wide variety of snakes and turtles, trapping and telemetry studies for turtles, and habitat assessments for all species.
-Normandeau’s biologists have the qualifications to receive state handling permits as required to survey for and handle a wide variety of state-listed amphibian and reptiles, and are qualified by the USFWS to survey to for and handle gopher tortoises in Florida.
+Normandeau’s biologists have the qualifications to receive state handling permits as required to survey for and handle a wide variety of state-listed amphibian and reptiles, including well-qualified FWC Authorized Agents to perform all aspects of gopher tortoise permitting and relocation in Florida.
 Additionally, Normandeau’s biologists and wetland scientists have extensive experience conducting vernal pool assessments and identifying the amphibian egg masses present, including blue spotted salamander and wood frog.

 Normandeau scientists understands that bats live throughout the United States and play a major role in all terrestrial ecosystems.
 Therefore, proper planning will minimize potential impacts to species at risk including the federally endangered Indiana bat, the federally threatened northern long-eared bat, grey bat, and other protected species such as the Florida Bonneted Bat.
 Development and tree removal can impact roosting and foraging habitat, thereby triggering Endangered Species Act permit requirements.